sfarmani/sfarmani.github.io/md/vps-hostbot.md

 # Table of Contents
+Before we start, I kindly ask to disable adblockers.
+I promise that the ads are non-invasive

 Please make sure to go through the guide thoroughly as it does include everything you may need.

 1. [Introduction](#introduction)